 Your Rights as a Victim of Crime

 Being a victim of a crime can be traumatic.
 It can also be difficult to navigate the complexities of the criminal justice system.
-The Hilliard Division of Police wants to help victims of crime cope and recover.
+The City of Hilliard wants to help victims of crime cope and recover.
 The following information explains your rights and how to take advantage of resources available to victims.

 A victim is defined as a person against whom the criminal act is committed, or the person directly and proximately harmed by the criminal offense.
 Under Marsy’s Law, adult parents of a child victim could also be considered victims or persons in a vehicle who are injured as the result of a vehicular homicide could also be considered victims.